kickaha2019/articles/TV/Investigation/Death_in_Paradise.md

 Each episode features a murder (or two or more) which the Saint Marie police force have to solve.
 There's enough suspects to make it interesting, and often the mysteries have a classic whodunit feel to them.
+So the episodes finish with a Poirot style reveal to those involed in the case.
+There are locked room mysteries where murderers achieve the impossible.
+Time and truth cannot be relied on.

 A pleasant evening's watch.